gwenily/gwenilys-list/readme.md

     - [CGTP-R](https://www.chadsoft.co.uk/) A widely installed mod for Mario Kart Wii with a lively online community via wiimmfi Adds over 200 new tracks to the game.
 [2019 Trailer](https://youtu.be/8R7B51s74WA)

 ### Videogame Misc.
-- [Rompatcher.js](https://www.marcrobledo.com/RomPatcher.js/) Some of the listings in this section may require you to patch a rom, use this tool to do so.
 - [SteamGridDB](https://www.steamgriddb.com/) Database of cover assets for Steam, since a lot of games are missing covers and the like.
 Includes non-steam games as well, in case you put those in your steam library.
     - [Steam Rom Manager](https://github.com/SteamGridDB/steam-rom-manager) Useful for bulk adding non-steam games (such as retro games) to your steam library with image assets pulled from SteamGridDB
 - [Sudomemo](https://www.sudomemo.net/) Brings the DSi's flipnote hatena service back online with community-run servers, has support for both DSi and 3DS!
 People are posting great stuff!
 [Example 1](https://x.com/Sudomemo/status/1619133335892271105), [Example 2](https://x.com/Sudomemo/status/1614080179311366146), [Example 3](https://x.com/parrygripp/status/1591189786555224064)